christineNg1028/slangbot/README.md

-# Slang Bot
+# slangbot

-Giving the team its daily dose of gen z slang
+giving the team its daily dose of gen z slang 💅